adityaagg7/real_estate_price-linear_regression/README.md

 we see that :

 1. The plot is not symmetric about x-axis,
-2. The plot is not normal accross the Test Values,
+2. The plot is not normal accross the Test Values.

 Both of these observations suggest that a Linear model is not suited for this data.

-## Packages Used
-- numpy
-- matplotlib
-- pandas
-- sklearn

-The dataset can be found [here](https://www.kaggle.com/datasets/quantbruce/real-estate-price-prediction ).